The Ultimate Patch Management Strategy to Alleviate Your Pain

-Having felt this pain on numerous occasions ourselves, we created SnaPatch Patch Management Software.
-SnaPatch interfaces with Microsoft’s SCCM and VMWare’s vCentre and Microsoft’s System Centre Virtual Machine Manager or known as SCVMM to automate the patch deployment and allow Administrators to have their weekends back.
-From the SnaPatch console, you can choose the servers you want to patch, what patches you want deployed, what servers you require to be snapshotted and what time you would like this all scheduled (a maintenance window will be set for this deployment).
+We understand the pain that comes with patch management, and we have a solution to help you.
+SnaPatch Patch Management Software interfaces with Microsoft’s SCCM and VMWare’s vCentre and Microsoft’s System Centre Virtual Machine Manager, also known as SCVMM.
+This software automates the patch deployment process and allows administrators to have their weekends back.
+With the SnaPatch console, you can choose the servers you want to patch, what patches you want to deploy, what servers you require to be snapshotted, and what time you would like this all scheduled (a maintenance window will be set for this deployment).
 SnaPatch will automate all this and alert you with progress emails.
-Should a server’s snapshot not be successful, you will be alerted by email and that server will be excluded from patch deployment.
-Should an issue arise with one of the deployed patches, you can either uninstall the patch, revert to the snapshot created by SnaPatch or lastly and the most tedious, restore from backup tape.
+Should a server’s snapshot not be successful, you will be alerted by email, and that server will be excluded from patch deployment.
+Should an issue arise with one of the deployed patches, you can either uninstall the patch, revert to the snapshot created by SnaPatch, or restore from backup tape.